IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

 ---

-## How to describe steady state of a nonstationary model?
+## How to describe the steady state of a nonstationary model?

 ![BGP](bgp.png)